Omnis Technical Note TNWS0002 Updated Sept 2017

 Omnis Weather: Example Web Services Client Library

-The example library presents basic weather forecast information by consuming a web service provided by WorldWeatherOnline.com.
-To use the web service consumed in the example library, you must obtain a trial API key from WorldWeatherOnline.com and enter the key when you open the library.
-To obtain your own API key you need to go to www.worldweatheronline.com and request a Premium Trial key which allows free testing for 60 days
+The example library presents basic weather forecast information by consuming a web service provided by APIXU.
+To use the web service consumed in the example library, you must obtain a trial API key from APIXU and enter the key when you open the library.

-When examining the code in the example library, the key methods are getWeather, getData, readCurrentData, readForecastData in jsWeather and $completed, $returnVal in the oRest object class.
-The following method is from the example library – the method initializes the Web Services object, having already setup the main parameters for the $init() method, and calls the web service.
+When examining the code in the example library, the key methods are getWeather, getData, readCurrentData, readForecastData in jsrWeather and $completed, $returnVal in the oRest object class.
+The following method is in the remote form called getData – the method initializes the Web Services object, having already setup the main parameters for the $init() method, and calls the web service.

 The following is the $completed method in the oRest object in the example library: